ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The maximum size is 64 bytes.

 In JSON the nonce is a text string.
-It is assumed that the only characters represented by the lower 7 bits will be used so the text string must be one-seventh longer because the 8th bit doesn't contribute to entropy.
+It is assumed that only characters represented by the lower 7 bits of each byte will be used, so the text string must be one-seventh longer because the 8th bit doesn't contribute to entropy.
-The minimum size is 10 bytes.
-The maximum size is 74 bytes.
+The minimum size for JSON encoded EATs is 10 bytes and the maximum size is 74 bytes.

 ~~~~CDDL
 {::include nc-cddl/nonce.cddl}